Nancy Drew is the intrepid mystery solving heroine in this juvenile fiction series created by the Stratemeyer Syndicate in 1930.

 In the early stories Nancy drives a blue (usually) roadster, which in later volumes becomes a blue convertible.

-The Paperbacks page has information on the many paperback series published by Simon & Schuster, including publishing information, cover art, author & artist information and plot summaries.
+The Paperback Series page links to information on the many paperback series published by Simon & Schuster, including publishing information, cover art, author & artist information and plot summaries.

-The Other Media page has information on Nancy Drew in the movies and on TV, information about the board and video games and other collectibles.
+The TV, Film, etc page has information on Nancy Drew in the movies and on TV, information about the board and video games and other collectibles.

-The For Sale page lists all the Nancy Drew books and games for sale from Amazon.com.
+The Amazon Sales page lists all the Nancy Drew books and games for sale from Amazon.com.

 The Social Media page has Facebook groups for juvenile series collectors & more!